kuhnerdm/irc-bot/README.md

     port     - The port of the IRC server to connect to chan     - The channel of the IRC server to connect to usernick - The IRC nick of the user running the bot (i.e. your nick)

-* Run KuhnerdmBot.py from the command line in the irc-bot directory
+Run KuhnerdmBot.py from the command line in the irc-bot directory.

 #Functions